AminaElsheikh/DEFC.Util.RepoGen/README.md

 dotnet tool run DEFC.Util.RepoGen structure set
 ```
 #### ⚠️ Important Notes
-- Make sure no extra spaces in the commands
+- Make sure no extra spaces in the commands.

 - To confirm if the connection string in `RepoGen.json` is working:
 ```bash